planttheidea/singulum/API.md

 }
 ```

-Returns an immutable and shallowly-frozen `SingulumStore` object of the branch's store.
+Returns an immutable clone of the branch's store as a `SingulumStore` object in development.
+For performance reasons, in production a shallow clone of the branch's store is returned.

 All items (including sub-keys or sub-indexes on nested objects) within the store will be getters-only to prevent state from being set outside of your actions.
 This is obviously to your benefit, however it adds some noise to the object in the console if you want to see it in the console.
 As such, a convenience method has been added to see the object in it's normal form:

 ```
 exampleBranch.store.log();
 ```

+For performance reasons, this method is only available in development mode.

 #### .actions
 *@returns {SingulumActions}*